-KS15 suggested that the complexities associated with dipole-like structures of vertical vorticity that reversed in sign with height would have implications for understanding the aggregation of convectively-induced vorticity anomalies during vortex evolution (Nguyen et al. 2008, Deng et al. 2012).
+KS15 suggested that the complexities associated with dipole-like structures of vertical vorticity that reversed in sign with height would have implications for understanding the aggregation of convectively induced vorticity anomalies during vortex evolution (Nguyen et al., 2008; Deng et al., 2012).
 A question that arose was how the anticyclonic anomalies would be ejected from the vortex core so that the aggregation of positive anomalies could occur.

-The results of this study suggest that deep convection near the vortex axis doesn't generate appreciable anticyclonic vorticity, and there is no need to invoke complex explanations of how to remove anticyclonic vorticity since so little of it is produced.
-Near the vortex axis the generation of vorticity is dominated by stretching.
+The results of this study suggest that deep convection near the vortex axis does not generate appreciable anticyclonic vorticity and there is no need to invoke complex explanations of how to remove anticyclonic vorticity, since so little of it is produced.
+Near the vortex axis, the generation of vertical vorticity is dominated by stretching.
 Of course, stretching of vorticity will enhance the magnitude of local vorticity anomalies and compression will diminish their magnitude.
-The stretching and thereby amplification of ambient (or system-scale) vorticity by convection by itself does not lead to an increase in the circulation around a fixed loop embedded in the flow because stretching leads to a contraction in the areal extent of the loop (see Haynes and McIntyre 1987, Raymond et al. 2013).
+The stretching and thereby amplification of ambient (or system-scale) vorticity by convection, by itself, does not lead to an increase in the circulation around a material loop embedded in the flow, because stretching leads to a contraction in the areal extent of the loop (see Haynes and McIntyre, 1987; Raymond et al., 2014).

 A key result is that significantly enhanced vertical vorticity persists long after the convective cell decays.
-In developing tropical cyclones, this region of enhanced vorticity can be amplified further should more convection occur nearby.
-Indeed many recent studies of tropical cyclone genesis found that spin up occurred when repeated bouts of deep convection occurred near the circulation centre (Tory et al. 2006a,b, Nolan 2007 Nicholls and Montgomery 2013), Smith et al. 2015, Davis 2015, Kilroy et al. 2016a, Kilroy et al. 2016b).
+In developing tropical cyclones, this region of enhanced vorticity can be amplified further, should more convection occur nearby.
+Indeed, many recent studies of tropical cyclone genesis found that spin-up occurred when repeated bouts of deep convection occurred near the circulation centre (Tory et al., 2006a, 2006b; Nolan, 2007; Davis and Ahijevych, 2012; Montgomery et al., 2012; Nicholls and Montgomery, 2013; Davis, 2015; Lussier et al., 2015; Smith et al., 2015; Kilroy et al., 2016a, 2016b).